olefjaerestad/hmr/README.md

 - `nodemon.*.json`

 ## Todo
-- nodemon: which scripts should restart when which files change?
 - Keep import paths in readme updated.
 - `npm run build`
 - `npm run publish`

+Done:
+- nodemon: which scripts should restart when which files change?
 ## Dont do:
 - When used in external project, make available a `hmr` command.
 Update: Taking a JS API approach instead.